horizon-research/CamJ/sim_core/README.md

 processing algorithms, including conventional algorithms in image processing pipeline or DNN-based algorithms that are running on GPU or customized hardware.

-These three classes are:
+CamJ provides three classes for users to describe their algorithms:
 - `PixelInput`: this describes the input of the software algorithm. this class should be always at the beginning at the software pipelines.
 - `ProcessStage`: this class is used to describe the processing stensil operations in conventional image processing pipeline or some operations like MaxPool or ReLU operations.
-- `DNNProcessStage`: this class can describe major computation in DNN-based algorithms, such as convolution, depthwise-convolution and fully-connected layer.
+- `DNNProcessStage`: this class can describe major computation in DNN-based algorithms.
+Currently, CamJ supports 2D convolution, 2D depthwise-convolution and fully-connected layer.

-The following code describes an input with a shape of (640, 400, 1).
-In `PixelInput`, there is another attribute, `functional_pipeline`, which is used for functional simulation.
-In this case, it is used to simulate how to generate pixels.
-If you don't want to perform functional simulation, no need to specify this attribute.
-To understand how to specify `functional_pipeline` attribute, please check out `functional_core` directory.
+The following code shows an example to describe an input with a shape of (640, 400, 1).
 ```
 input_data = PixelInput(
     (640, 400, 1),